jsh58/Genrich/README.md

 <figure>
   <img src="figures/figure2.png" alt="Alignment analysis" width="800">
-  <figcaption><strong>Figure 2.</strong>  Analysis of alignments by Genrich.
-The alignment file <code>example.bam</code> has both properly paired alignments (top left) and unpaired "singleton" alignments (top right).
+  <figcaption><strong>Figure 2.
+Analysis of alignments by Genrich.</strong>  The alignment file <code>example.bam</code> has both properly paired alignments (top left) and unpaired "singleton" alignments (top right).
 By default, Genrich infers the full fragments from the paired alignments and discards the unpaired alignments.
 Unpaired alignments can be kept via <code>-y</code>, <code>-w &lt;int&gt;</code>, or <code>-x</code>, as described above.</figcaption>
 </figure>
 <br><br>

 ## ATAC-seq mode <a name="atacseq"></a>

 [ATAC-seq](https://informatics.fas.harvard.edu/atac-seq-guidelines.html#overview) is a method for assessing genomic regions of open chromatin.
 Since only the ends of the DNA fragments indicate where the transposase enzyme was able to insert into the chromatin, it may not be optimal to interpret alignments as shown above (Fig. 2).
-Genrich has an alternative analysis mode for ATAC-seq in which it will create intervals centered on cut sites (Fig. 3).
+Genrich has an alternative analysis mode for ATAC-seq in which it will create intervals centered on transposase cut sites (Fig. 3).

 ```
   -j               Use ATAC-seq mode (def. false)